Lymphatic Massage

 Frequently Asked Questions

-Q: Can it help with back ache?
+Q: Can it help with fluid retention?

 Q: Is it relaxing?